 What is the best treatment for keratosis pilaris?

 Be wary of harsh cleansers, exfoliators, and scrubs — they will make rough acne bumps on the arms and thighs worse.
 Keratosis pilaris is most improved with moisture.
 Have your teen shower with lukewarm water and use a gentle cleanser.
 They should always moisturize immediately after the shower when the skin is still humid.
 Applying a thick lotion or cream will seal in the moisture and prevent keratin build-up.

 What are the best treatment options for keratosis pilaris?

-The best moisturizing creams to fight white, non-irritated keratosis pilaris contain ammonium lactate.
-Ammonium lactate softens the keratin plugs and smoothens the skin.
+The best treatment creams to fight white, non-irritated keratosis pilaris contain salicylic acid or lactic acid.
+Salicylic acid and lactic acids are beta hydroxy acids that soften the keratin plugs and smoothens the skin.
 The same effect can be achieved with urea creams.
 In more severe cases, when one has red keratosis pilaris (on the arms and thighs the area can be effectively treated with micronized (microparticle) benzoyl peroxide 5%.
 These unique form of benzoyl peroxide was specially formulated to penetrate better the skin pores, loosening the keratin plugs and smoothing the skin.
 Deeper penetration of the microparticles of benzoyl peroxide into the pores means that less of the molecules stay on the surface, reduction risj=k redness and dryness.

 What to avoid when you have acne on your arms?

-- Avoid tight clothing that would rub on yoru skin.
+- Avoid tight clothing that would rub on your skin.

-- Shower imediately aftre sports to prvent the sweat and humidty clog your skin pores.
+- Shower immediately after sports to prevent the sweat and humidity clog your skin pores.